Vegan and Weight Loss

 Some vegans do it for the sake of the animals.
 Some do it for the environment, and some do it for health reasons.
 And some do it for a combination of some or all three reasons.

-Vegan diets however, if not well put together, can put some people in a nutrient deficit situation, especially if they don’t plan their diets correctly.
+Vegan and weight loss diets however, if not well put together, can put some people in a nutrient deficit situation, especially if they don’t plan their diets correctly.

 For instance, vitamin B12 is lacking in a strict vegan diet.
 Other nutrients such as calcium, protein, iron, and omega 3 fatty acids can be derived by eating vegan, but only in certain foods.